swat-ds/reactor-rooom/_projects/chernobyl-kaleidoscope.md

 title: "The Chernobyl Kaleidoscope: Transnational Representations of Catastrophe through Poetry"
 category: ['arts','hypothesis']
 classes: ['kaleidoscope']
-excerpt: "A study of the power of language and art in the face of transnational catastrophe"
+excerpt: "What is the power of language and art in the face of transnational catastrophe?
+Original translations of poetry written in Spanish, Russian, and Ukrainian."
 description: |
     What is the power of language and art in the face of transnational catastrophe?
 What barriers does Chernobyl pose to ethical and effective communication and expression?